elB4RTO/craplog-CLI/README.md

 If something goes wrong and you lose your actual GLOBAL files, you can recover them (at least the last backup).<br>
 Move inside CRAPLOG folder, open 'STATS', open 'GLOBALS', show hidden files and open '.BACKUPS'.
 Here you will find the last 7 backups taken.<br>
 Folder named '7' is always the newest and '1' the oldest.<br>
 A new BACKUP is made every 7th time you run CRAPLOG.
-If you run it once a day, it will take backups once a week, and will keep the older one for 7 weeks.<br>
+If you run it once a day, it will takes backups once a week, and will keep the older one for 7 weeks.<br>
 <br>
 CRAPLOG is under development.<br>
 If you have suggestions about how to improve it please comment.<br>
 <br>
-If you're not running Apache, but you like the tool: same as before, comment (bring a sample of a log file).<br>
+If you're not running Apache, but you like this tool: same as before, comment (bring a sample of a log file).<br>